Morveus/Nougat/README.md

 ![image](https://github.com/user-attachments/assets/7e05e1b6-f880-4dd0-862d-420d9fe63897)

-I've intentionally added support for non-LAN games to for sharing titles that may be solo or retrogaming.
+I've intentionally added support for non-LAN games to allow for sharing titles that may be solo or retrogaming.
 You can filter by LAN/non-LAN :)

 ![image](https://github.com/user-attachments/assets/ff8a7b57-df05-4988-8d2a-67300589185b)